SmartHomeIntegrationTech/MQTTServices-Daikin/Readme.md

 **Value** If you hit discover you get the current value for information, this allows you make a better assessment of the data type or the expected values.

+**postProcessing** there is now a functionality that allows to map the contents of consumption to homie endpoints.

+* NONE does nothing
+* CONSUMPTION This parses the json of a consumption string and splits it into sub properties.
+This enables the presentation of power without having to parse the json.
+The property: `homie/daikin-heatingunit/domestichotwatertank/2-consumption-electrical-heating-d-0` represents the 0th element in the D array with D meaning daily, W weekly and M monthly.
+The daily values are for 2 hours, which means element 0 represents the day before today at 0:00, whereas d-1 would be the day before today at 2:00.
+D-12 is the value of today at 0:00.
+For weekly the first 7 days represent last month, and for monthly the first 12 month represent last year.

 ## Final steps in GUI
 At the bottom you can find some inputs related to the MQTT settings.
 The device name must match the homie convention which is lower-case [a-z0-9]+.

 The last step of the GUI is to write the config file which is done by the `save file` button.
 The default name is `PollingSettings.json`

-If you don't like GUIs you can run ` java -jar daikin-0.0.1.jar -w 192.168.188.200` which will scan the given IP address and write a `PollingSettings.json` file that you can edit.
+If you don't like GUIs you can run ` java -jar daikin-0.0.2.jar -w 192.168.188.200` which will scan the given IP address and write a `PollingSettings.json` file that you can edit.

 ## Running the polling service
-Now that you have a proper `PollingSettings.json` you can finally launch ` java -jar daikin-0.0.1.jar -p` which will start the polling and update the data in the homie convention.
+Now that you have a proper `PollingSettings.json` you can finally launch ` java -jar daikin-0.0.2.jar -p` which will start the polling and update the data in the homie convention.

+# Enabling setting values
+**WARNING** Setting wrong values may break your device, I take **NO Responsibilty** for any damages that occurred.
+In order to set a value, open the json file and lookup the property and chance `"settable": false,` to `true`.
+Setting the value is done according to the homie convention.

+# Advanced things
+## Support for a influx line protocol topic
+It is possible to also get an influx line protocol valued topic.
+This can be directly inserted into an influx DB.
+There are three properties to be defined in the root node of the json file:

+* influxTopic: the topic where the influx data will be posted to
+* influxTable: the measurement where the data should be inserted
+* influxQFN: the value of the tag qfn